 The list of commands that Alexa can understand seems to grow on a daily basis.
-There are over 3,200 so far, all found in the Skills Marketplace.
-Amazon calls these “skills,” and claimed in June that the AI possessed more than 1,000 of these.
+Amazon calls these “skills,” and now you can even create your own skills through Amazon Blueprints.
 The number of tasks that Alexa can accomplish is clearly more than we can list in this article, but here are some of our favorites:

-- Alexa can find recipes and give you audible step-by-step directions with the AllRecipes skill.
+- Find recipes and give you audible step-by-step directions with the AllRecipes skill.

 - Control your Neato Smart Vacuum.